geoidesic/foundryvtt-final-fantasy/README.md

 # Final Fantasy TTRPG System for Foundry VTT

 A Foundry VTT system implementation for the Square Enix TTRPG Final Fantasy XIV.
+This system conversion is not affiliated with Square Enix or Final Fantasy XIV.
+All trademarks and copyrights are property of their respective owners.
+This system is a community project that was able to be built by @geoidesic thanks to donations by brothersharp https://www.youtube.com/c/BrotherSharp
+@geoidesic is launching a new service for those who would like to see their creations come to life in FoundryVTT: https://aardvark.games

 ## Features